Zach LaVine NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- The Magic were ranked 15th in the NBA defensively last year, conceding 114 points per game.
+- On defense the Magic allowed 114.0 points per game last season, 15th in the NBA.

-- In terms of rebounds, the Magic were seventh in the league last year, allowing 42 per game.
+- In terms of rebounds, the Magic were seventh in the NBA last season, allowing 42.0 per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!